rhinobase/raftyui/apps/docs/app/docs/components/field-control/page.md

 ## ErrorMessage

-ErrorMessage will show an error message on error during data input in field or form submission.
+ErrorMessage component will display an error message when there is an error during data input in a field or during form submission.

 {% example name="field-control:errormessage" /%}